-Many factors determine whether the number of international academics and researchers working in a country is large or small.
-These factors include for many years.
+While the number of German academics and researchers at Swiss universities rose noticeably between 2016 and 2021, namely by 9% overall, the United Kingdom saw a downturn during the same period (-8%), particularly since the peak in 2018, following steady increases for many years.
 This may be a consequence of the United Kingdom's withdrawal from the European Union.
 On the other hand, the numbers of German academics and researchers at both Austrian and Dutch universities have shot up by 34% and 40% respectively over the last five years.
 More